telerik/ajax-docs/getting-started/performance/disabling-embedded-resources.md

 ## Disabling Embedded Scripts

-For custom deployment scenarios, you can specify an alternative location for JavaScript filesby setting `EnableEmbeddedScripts` to `false`.
+For custom deployment scenarios, you can specify an alternative location for JavaScript files by setting `EnableEmbeddedScripts` to `false`.
 Then, the JavaScript files will not be loaded from the assembly.

 You will also need to add a script reference for each JavaScript file through the ScriptManager or the [ScriptManager]({%slug scriptmanager/overview%}).